ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/ rain.md

 ---
 Title: Living Life Between the Raindrops
 Date: 2023-08-28 20:15
-Tags: challenges, wisdom, aging, companionship, unpredictability, perspective.
+Tags: wisdom, aging, companionship, unpredictability
 Summary: Rain reminds us of life's unpredictability, but with preparation and companionship, we can find joy between the challenges and embrace each moment.
 ---

 _Thoughts and Suggestions from an Aging Psychologist._

-## Raindrops of Memory
+## Memories of Raindrops

 Do you remember the childhood ditty "Rain, rain, go away?
 Come again another day.
 Little Sandy wants to play"?
 I wonder if we chanted it while jumping rope.
 Perhaps my mother sang it to me when I complained about the rain ruining my outdoor adventure.